-APM Number Description Justification HAZ-3 Prepare and Implement a Fire Management Plan.
-A Fire Prevention and Emergency Response Plan would be developed to ensure the health and safety of construction workers, SCE personnel, and the public during Project construction.
+APM Number Description Justification HAZ-3 Prepare and Implement a Project-Specific Fire Management Plan.
+A Fire Prevention and Emergency Response Plan will be developed to ensure the health and safety of construction workers, SCE personnel, and the public during Project construction.
 The Plan shall cover: Reduce hazardous materials-related impacts.
-The purpose and applicability of the plan Responsibilities and duties Procedures for fire reporting, response, prevention, and evacuation routes Coordination procedures with federal and local fire officials Crew training, including fire safety practices and restrictions Method for verification that Plan protocols and requirements are being followed A Project-specific fire prevention plan for construction of the project shall be prepared by SCE and submitted to CPUC, BLM, CALFIRE, Inyo, Kern and San Bernardino Counties, and local municipal fire agencies for review prior to initiation of construction NOI-1 Implement Best Management Practices for Construction Noise.
+The purpose and applicability of the plan Responsibilities and duties Project areas where the plan applies Procedures for Red Flag warning days Procedures for fire reporting, response, prevention, and evacuation routes Coordination procedures with federal and local fire officials Crew training, including fire safety practices and restrictions Fire suppression and communication equipment required to be on hand during construction Method for verification that Plan protocols and requirements are being followed Post-construction fire prevention and response measures by SCE and submitted to CPUC, BLM, CALFIRE, Inyo, Kern and San Bernardino Counties, and local municipal fire agencies for review at least 30 days prior to initiation of construction.
+SCE shall address all comments received from reviewing agencies and provide the final Fire Prevention and Emergency Response Plan to reviewing agencies for approval prior to initiating construction activities.
+NOI-1 Implement Best Management Practices for Construction Noise.
 SCE shall employ the following noise-control techniques, at a minimum, to reduce construction noise exposure at noise-sensitive receptors during construction: To the extent feasible, construction activities shall be confined to daytime, weekday and weekend established by the applicable local jurisdiction.
 In the event construction is required beyond those hours, SCE will notify the appropriate local agency or agencies regarding the description of the work, location, and anticipated construction hours.
 Construction equipment shall use noise reduction features (e.g., mufflers and engine shrouds) that are no less effective than those originally installed by the manufacturer.
 Construction traffic and helicopter flight shall be routed away from residences and schools, where feasible.
 Unnecessary construction vehicle use and idling time shall be minimized.
 If a vehicle is not required for use immediately or continuously for construction activities, its engine shall be shut off.
 Reduce noise-related impacts.